-The Bachelor of Commerce Degree course commenced in 1977 under the Department of Economics in the Faculty of Arts.
-The Department of Commerce was approved by the University Grants Commission on July 31,1982 and it began functioning on December 18,1983.
-Prof.Nithiananthan was appointed as the Head of the Department of Commerce.
+In University of Jaffna, Sri Lanka, Management and Commerce education started with the Bachelor of Commerce Degree course since 1977 under the Department of Economics of the Faculty of Arts.
+Prof. S. Nithiananthan was appointed as the Head of the Department of Commerce which was established in 1983.